manvalls/ebjs/README.md

 - \[0\] Circular references
 - \[1-10\] *basic* group ([ebjs.basic](https://www.npmjs.org/package/ebjs.basic "ebjs.basic"))

 When defining a new type you may omit the label, but it's highly discouraged, and if you do, make sure to include all labeled definitions before the unlabeled ones, as unlabeled definitions will be assigned the next free label.
-This being said, there are two different ways of defining a new type: the sync, high level one, and the low level one.

-### High level definitions

-These definitions are constructed in a synchronous way on top of other ones previously defined.
-As an example, take the following type:
+Also, you must specify a packer generator and an unpacker generator.
+Consider the following type:

 ```javascript
 function Person(name,gender,age){